Mustard2/Simplicage-Documentation/docs/source/first-cage.rst

     .. image:: images/select_mesh.png
        :width: 300

-* *Select a bone* of the armature whose Mesh Object is the one selected in the previous step.
+* Enter Pose mode and *Select a bone* of the armature whose Mesh Object is the one selected in the previous step.

     .. image:: images/select_bone.png
        :width: 300